 9. What is the incline on the treadmill?

 You may leave the incline at zero on the treadmill or any higher setting that you prefer.

-Results will be posted following the conclusion of the event here.
+Results will be posted following the conclusion of the event by Tuesday here.

 Total available points are based on the total number of participants in the event.
 For this example, let's say there are 100 people in event.
 The athlete who swam the farthest in the pool receives 100 points.
 The second farthest swim receives 99 points and so on.
 Same for the bike and run.
 The three scores for each participant are totaled for an overall score.